Hawaii Legal Team Ready to Help You After a Workplace or Construction Accident

 - In another excavation site-related case, we helped a client on Maui receive a multi-million dollar settlement after he was severely electrocuted while operating a dump truck, which contacted a live electrical line stretched across an excavation site.
 He lost the use of one eye, one hand, and one foot in the accident.

-Talk to an Experienced Honolulu Accident Attorney if You have been Hurt on the Job
+Talk to an Experienced Honolulu Accident Attorney if You Have Been Hurt on the Job

 If you are hurt on the job, you will likely be eligible for workers' compensation benefits from your employer, but you may also be entitled to additional compensation if another party caused or contributed to your accident or injury.
-The experienced Honolulu injury attorneys at Shim & Chang have investigated many workplace and construction accidents, and can help you obtain a maximum recovery award in your case.
+The experienced Honolulu attorneys at Shim & Chang have investigated many workplace and construction accidents, and can help you obtain a maximum recovery award in your case.
 Please contact our offices today for a free initial consultation.